-On Wednesday May, 18th 1814, in a country devoid of mechanised forms of transport, young Master James McLornan from the Glens of Antrim made the long journey south to the plains of Kildare and the newly established Jesuit school, just north of Clane.
+On Wednesday May, 18th 1814, in a country devoid of mechanised forms of transport, young Master James McLorinan from Dublin made the (then) long journey to the plains of Kildare and the newly established Jesuit school, just north of Clane.
 There he was met and welcomed by Fr Peter Kenney SJ, Rector of the fledgling Jesuit community, who escorted him through the doors of the castle and into the pages of history as the first student to enrol in the newly founded Clongowes Wood College.

 Last Sunday, exactly two hundred years later, a host of students, parents, staff, members of the Jesuit Community, past pupils and guests – many in period dress – assembled before the castle to witness and participate in a pageant to commemorate the arrival of the first Jesuits and pupils as well as many other events in the development of Clongowes over the past 200 years.
 We were particularly privileged to welcome descendants of the McLornan family, whose journey south was considerably easier and swifter than that of their famous antecedent and we were also visited by the shades of others of our illustrious past pupils down through the ages.